Will Congress act on guns after Sandy Hook, Buffalo, Uvalde?

 The killing of at least 19 children plus a teacher at an elementary school in Uvalde, Texas, has laid bare the political reality that the U.S. Congress has proven unwilling or unable to pass substantial federal legislation to curb gun violence in America.

-Congress failed to approve a firearms background check bill after 20 kindergartners were shot and killed at Sandy Hook Elementary School almost a decade ago, and that signaled the beginning of the end of federal gun violence legislation.
+In many ways, the end of any gun violence legislation in Congress was signaled a decade ago when the Senate failed to approve a firearms background check bill after twenty 6- and 7-year-olds were shot and killed at Sandy Hook Elementary School.

 Despite the outpouring of grief Wednesday after the starkly similar Texas massacre, it's not at all clear there will be any different outcome.

-"We are accepting this as the new normal," said Sen. Chris Murphy, D-Conn., on "CBS Mornings."
-"It's our choice."
+“We are accepting this as the new normal," lamented Sen. Chris Murphy, D-Conn., on "CBS Mornings."
+“It's our choice.”

 While President Joe Biden said “we have to act,” substantial gun violence legislation has been blocked by Republicans, often with a handful of conservative Democrats.